 In terms of multibeam technology, we’ve seen continual advancements from the main players such as Teledyne Reson, Kongsberg, R2Sonic and the emergence of Norbit.
 Alongside this, there has been a steady improvement in GPS, inertial positioning systems and acquisition/processing software.
 As the capability of these systems has improved, it has placed a focus on the importance of accurate and reliable sound velocity data.
 To achieve accurate bathymetry, knowledge and understanding of your sound velocity environment is critical, particularly in coastal and estuarine environments.

-All multibeam systems need Sound Velocity data at the transceiver, some have chosen a tightly coupled solution, but most have opted to stay vendor agnostic.
+All multibeam systems need sound velocity data at the transceiver, and while some have chosen a tightly coupled solution, most have opted to stay vendor agnostic.
 Taking regular sound velocity profiles through the water column to correct for refraction has always required considerably more effort.
-Valeport developed its SWiFT Sound Velocity Profiler to make this process as simple as possible for the surveyor, whilst maintaining the quality required to meet the highest of survey specifications.
+Valeport developed its SWiFT Sound Velocity Profiler to make this process as simple as possible for the surveyor, while maintaining the quality required to meet the highest of survey specifications.
 A fundamental part of the design process was to eliminate or automate any repetitive steps.
-GPS was integrated to automatically geo-locate and time synchronize any data collected.
+GPS was integrated to automatically geo-locate and time-synchronize any data collected.

 Automatic Profile Acquisition

 Bluetooth LE was chosen to allow for seamless and automatic connectivity with both PC and mobile platforms.
 Firmware and operating modes were simplified, alongside software providing automatic profile acquisition and translation into a wide range of industry data formats.
 Longer endurance was allowed for with a large battery capacity and ultra-low power sleep modes.